Seideman-Group/pythonMinicourse/Day3-Plotting/plottingExamples/notes.md

 # Sometimes there is more than one way to do the same thing.
 - Examples of plotting sin(x) (`moreThanOneWayToDoIt.py`)
-  - matplotlib
+  - basic matplotlib
+  - manipulating figure, axis objects
   - pyplot
-  - example with figure, axis objects
 - What are the modules involved?
   - matplotlib: plotting library designed to work with numpy/scipy
   - pyplot: a MATLABesque container module that rolls matplotlib/numpy/scipy into one